 Learn more about the ugly truth of breast milk oversupply here.

-How to squeeze some pumping sessions into my daily routine?
+So, how can you squeeze some pumping sessions into your daily routine?

 Let’s talk about the bare minimum.

-No matter which plan you use, you should utilize the golden hour of milk production, so pump early in the morning, after your baby’s first feed.
+No matter which pumping plans you use, you should utilize the golden hour of milk production.
+Thus, pump early in the morning, after your baby’s first feed.

 Don’t worry about the amount of pumped milk that you get.